 § 148-2 Running at large.

 A. No owner shall cause or permit any dog owned or kept by him, or in his possession or under his control to run at large within the Town.
-A dog, while in or on any public way or place, or in or on any other place, except as hereinafter provided, shall be under restraint, within the meaning of this article, if it is controlled by a leash, cord, chain or "at heel" or under the control of a person and obedient to that person's command, or on or within a vehicle being driven or parked on the streets, or within the property limits of its owner or keeper.
+A dog, while in or on any public way or place, or in or on any other place, except as hereinafter provided, shall be under restraint, within the meaning of this article, if it is controlled by a leash, cord, chain or "at heel" within 6 feet or less, or under the control of a person and obedient to that person's command, or on or within a vehicle being driven or parked on the streets, or within the property limits of its owner or keeper.

 B. Nothing in this article shall be held to require the leashing or restraint of any dog while on its owner's or keeper's premises, or in or on any premises used or occupied as a dwelling house.